anselmenumbisia/jjtech-ci-cd-pipeline-project-k8s/README.md

 - Get public of workernode servers for cluster
 - modify security group to allow all inbound traffic from 30080 (The sample app deployed in the cluster is exposed using a NodepOrt service and the nodePort is 30080)
 - copy pulic ip of the cluster worker server and and run on browser. you need to add a colon and the nodePort number in order to access the application on the browser e.g http://example_ip:30080

+NB:Makesure to update or Change account ID in the deployment.yml in k8s-manifest dir(if not you will have issue in your pipeline at the level of docker in pipeline stages)(Gina added this)